Designer-Gas-Club-Gaming/DGCBible/index.md

 - **Staff have the final say in what is allowed.**
   They have the right to remove posts as they see fit.

+- **WL is an OOC Chat** - please separate.. stop asking for help from admin as well, open a ticket or t/report in city

 # Server Rules